Substra/substrafl/README.md

 Note that substrafl will be soon merged with the [substra](https://github.com/substra/substra) library.

-For more information on what is substrafl and how to use it, please refer to the [user documentation](https://connect-docs.owkin.com/en/stable/).
+For more information on what is substrafl and how to use it, please refer to the [user documentation](https://docs.substra.org).

-To discuss on Slack, please join the [substra-general](https://lfaifoundation.slack.com/#substra-general) channel and the [substra-help](https://lfaifoundation.slack.com/#substra-help) channel.
+Join the discussion on [Slack](https://join.slack.com/t/substra-workspace/shared_invite/zt-1fqnk0nw6-xoPwuLJ8dAPXThfyldX8yA)!

 ## Building the documentation